Shahid Khaqan Abbasi: As Minister for Petroleum

-Prime Minister (2017-2018)
+Premiership (2017–2018)

 Taking office

 Nawaz Sharif resigned as prime minister on 29 July 2017 and nominated his brother Shehbaz Sharif as his successor, but as Shehbaz was not a member of the National Assembly, he could not be immediately sworn in as prime minister.
 Therefore, Abbasi was chosen by Sharif as a temporary prime minister for 45 days, which would allow two months time for Shehbaz to contest elections from Nawaz's vacated constituency in Lahore, be elected to the National Assembly, and become eligible to be prime minister.
 BBC News noted that Abbasi was selected as the Prime Minister for two reasons.
 The first for being the least controversial among the PML-N leaders, and the second for having links with the Military of Pakistan.

 On 1 August 2017, Abbasi was elected as Prime Minister of Pakistan by the National Assembly, defeating his rival Naveed Qamar of the PPP by 221 votes to 47.
 Jamiat Ulema-e Islam (F) and the Muttahida Qaumi Movement also supported his election.
 Addressing the National Assembly after his election, he said, "I may be here for 45 days or 45 hours, but I'm not here to keep the seat warm.
 I intend to work and get some important things done."
 On that same day, he was sworn in as the Prime Minister in an oath-taking ceremony at the Presidency Palace.
 After he took charge, Nawaz Sharif decided that Shehbaz Sharif would remain in Punjab and Abbasi would continue as prime minister until the June 2018 general election.
 According to Rana Sanaullah Khan, PML-N senior leadership feared that if Shahbaz Sharif left the post of Chief Ministership of Punjab it would weaken the party's hold in the country's most populous province, which has 183 out of the 342 seats in the National Assembly and plays a crucial role in determining the successive government in Pakistan.